 Restore Your Oral Health with Bone Grafting

 A patient’s jawbone can grow weaker for a number of reasons: lost teeth, facial trauma, and so on.
-Dr. Sean Healy and his qualified team perform bone grafting at their Santa Fe, NM, practice to boost jawbone density and improve your oral health.
+Dr. Sean Healy , Dr. Diego Hurtado, and our qualified team perform bone grafting at their Santa Fe, NM, practice to boost jawbone density and improve your oral health.
 Contact the practice today to discuss your options and determine if bone grafting can help you.

 Bone Grafting Basics

 Bone grafting is a surgical procedure used to fix problems associated with bones or joints.
 Oral surgeons use bone grafting to repair or restore your jawbone area for a variety of reasons.
 Now, there is even the ability to grow bone where needed.

 Dental implants need a strong foundation in your jawbone to succeed.
 Sometimes, however, there isn’t enough bone – or it’s too soft – to support dental implants.
 Does this rule out someone as a candidate for dental implants?
 Not at all!
 Bone grafting is actually a very common, highly successful solution for these situations, as it helps create a more solid base.

 Our surgeons can perform bone grafting using the patient's own tissue, donor tissue, or synthetic material.